Professor and Chair

 H. Luo, G.O.
 Rankin, N. Juliano, B.H.
 Jiang and Y.C.
 Chen.
 2012.
 Kaemperfol inhibits VEGF expression and in vitro angiogenesis through a novel ERK-NFkB-cMyc-p21 pathway.
 Food Chemistry 130, 321-328.

 Christopher Racine – Ph.D.
-Student; M.S. from West Virginia State University
+Candidate; M.S. from West Virginia State University

 Taha Ahmad – Ph.D.
-Student; M.S. in Forensic Sciences, Marshall University School of Medicine
+Candidate; M.S. in Forensic Sciences, Marshall University School of Medicine